86 (novel series): Spearhead Squadron survivors

 Known by his nickname Theo (セオ, Seo).
 His callsign was inspired by an Alba commander who sacrificed himself to save Theo's unit.
 Theo is often blunt and sarcastic when dealing with others, especially their Handlers.
-He gives Lena a hard time, especially after seeing Kaie, a close friend and comrade die.
+He initially gives Lena a hard time, but comes to regret this after being lectured by Raiden following an outburst.
 Theo keeps a sketchbook that he draws in on his spare time, and designed several of the squadron's personal marks on their Juggernauts.